E-CAM/E-CAM-Library/Classical-MD-Modules/modules/MSJuly2019_minDist2segments_KKT/readme.rst

    <https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow>`_ you can point to your feature branch.
    Linking to your pull/merge requests is even better.
 Otherwise you can link to the explicit commits.

-The source code and more informations can be find at `GitLab E-CAM 2020 <https://gitlab.e-cam2020.eu/carrivain/mindist2segments_kkt>`_.
+The source code and more information can be find at `GitLab E-CAM 2020 <https://gitlab.e-cam2020.eu/carrivain/mindist2segments_kkt>`_.